Center for Diabetes and Cardiometabolic Health – CDCH

 Stage 4: End Stage Liver Disease and Liver Failure

-It is the most advanced stage of cirrhosis.
+This is the most advanced stage of liver cirrhosis.
 The liver has sustained such extensive scarring that it can no longer perform its essential functions.
 According to Johns Hopkins Medicine, this stage is called liver failure or end-stage liver disease.
 Patients experience severe jaundice, profound muscle loss, significant abdominal fluid accumulation, serious bleeding risk, and advanced hepatic encephalopathy.
 Some patients with advanced liver failure may require liver transplant evaluation.

 Our Cirrhosis Care Services in Daly City, San Francisco